+In 2020, Kate was selected as a Lawdragon 500 Leading U.S. Bankruptcy & Restructuring Lawyer.
 Kate has received a band ranking by Chambers USA since 2010 and has been described by clients as an “exceptionally responsive, careful, and thoughtful” attorney, “a great problem-solver” and “a master of the process in bankruptcy.”
 Kate has also been selected by her peers for inclusion in the prestigious 2010-2019 editions of Best Lawyers in America in the area of Bankruptcy and Creditor-Debtor Rights Law and Best Lawyers Business Edition 2017-2019: Women in Law.
 In addition, she is regularly listed on both Delaware Super Lawyers and the nationwide Super Lawyers.
 (See Award Methodology)

 Kate has served as primary or Delaware co-counsel to corporate debtors in a variety of industries, including automotive, gaming, healthcare, manufacturing and distribution, media, pharmaceuticals and telecommunications, in some of Delaware’s most significant bankruptcy cases.
 Select chapter 11 debtor engagements include: Hilltop Energy, Maremont Corporation, Fresh & Easy, Egenix, Savient Pharmaceuticals, Yarway Corporation, Tribune Company, Barzel Industries, Owens Corning, Fruit of the Loom, Noma Company, Devon Mobile Communications, Fedders North America, BMJ Medical Management, and Physician Health Corporation.